Slackadays/Clipboard/.github/pull_request_template.md

 All PRs must be "feature complete."
 This means that you can't replace a feature with a TODO or remove it altogether, unless the PR is all about mofifying that feature.

 # Thanks for your contributions! 👋

+Replace all this text with your PR after you've reviewed it.